RipCityBassWorks/capstone-project/README.md

 Used for generating hardware level <br />
 16 bit Pseudo random numbers

-### btn_debounce.vhd
-STATUS: complete <br />
-control component for debouncing and <br />
-synchronizing the push-buttons for future use <br />

-### dflipflop.vhd
-STATUS: complete <br />
-VHDL model of a d-flip-flop <br />
-Used for debouncing the push buttons

 ### UART_TX_CTRL.vhd
 STATUS: complete <br />
-Xilinx IP Core for communication to a computer <br />
+Xilinx IP Core for communication over UART <br />
-Terminal over UART.
-The numbers stored in memory will be <br />
-Sent as inputs and displayed in the computer terminal
+Has been modified for a 11520 Baud rate <br />
+and a 15 byte output sent over a 8 bit data <br />
+stream